deepinnothing/deepinnothing.github.io/documentation/unreal-engine/google-admob/docs/advanced/targeting.md

 -   Choose __`TAG_FOR_UNDER_AGE_OF_CONSENT_TRUE`__ to indicate that you want the ad request to receive treatment for users in the European Economic Area (EEA) under the age of consent.
 This also prevents the transmission of the Android advertising identifier (AAID) and Advertising Identifier, IDFA on iOS.
 -   Choose __`TAG_FOR_UNDER_AGE_OF_CONSENT_FALSE`__ to indicate that you want the ad request to not receive treatment for users in the European Economic Area (EEA) under the age of consent.
 -   Choose __`TAG_FOR_UNDER_AGE_OF_CONSENT_UNSPECIFIED`__ to indicate that you have not specified whether the ad request should receive treatment for users in the European Economic Area (EEA) under the age of consent.

+You can also change the default value set in Project Setting at runtime by calling __`UGoogleAdMob::SetTagForUnderAgeOfConsent()`__ function.

 !!! note